 1. They never taught us in schools: Remember your junior high school days, they taught us history, science, maths, and literature almost everything, but they never taught us simple money concepts of saving, credit, and investments.

-2. Our Parents never taught us: When it comes to money, most of the patents don’t discuss it with their kids.
-Parents are more concerned about kids behavior, health and studies, which is essential but they are missing one major life skill – money basics.
+2. Our Parents never taught us: When it comes to money, most of the parents don’t discuss it with their kids.
+Parents are more concerned about kid’s behavior, health, and studies, which is essential but they are missing one major life skill – money basics.

 3. Spending lifestyles: Our lifestyle has spoiled our spending habits. we want all the latest gadgets, peer pressure to upgrade our cars.
 All over the places, discounts and offers urge to shop more.

-Credit cards reward points & schemes are designed to force us to do mindless shopping which ends in wasting money on things which we don’t actually need.
+Credit cards reward points & schemes are designed to force us to do mindless shopping which ends in wasting money on things that we don’t actually need.

 4. Attitude towards money: When we live with family we don’t care much about money, as our parents are there to look after our monetary needs.
 It’s just our mindset to money.